 She co-founded, with Peter Soros, in 2002 the Elizabeth Longford Prize for Historical Biography, commemorating her grandmother, which she chairs.

 Flora has been, since 2011, on the Wadham College, Oxford, Development Council.

-Since 2014, she has also been a judge for the Gilder Lehrman Prize for Military History at the New-York Historical Society, formerly the Guggenheim Lehrman Prize in Military History.
+From 2014 to 2022, she was a judge for the Gilder Lehrman Prize for Military History at the New-York Historical Society, formerly the Guggenheim Lehrman Prize in Military History.